 Figure 5.2 presents the forecast driver section of the spreadsheet used to perform the capital budgeting exercise.
 This section contains all of the assumptions needed to estimate free cash flows and, ultimately, the decision metrics: NPV, IRR, and payback period.
 We've organized the forecast drivers to mimic the free cash flow relation for ease of reference.
+The different font colors correspond to different cell contents - blue indicates a hard-coded entry, black indicates a formula.
 The top row identifies the period (year) of the project's life.
 As always, period 0 is today, January of 2012.